act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 The rule applies to any HTML or SVG element on a web page that is [focusable][] where focus cannot cycle to the browser UI by using [standard keyboard navigation][].

+**Note**: The WCAG 2.0 success criterion 2.1.2 applies to all content where focus can be moved to through keyboard navigation.

 ### Expectation 1

 For each target element help information is [visible on the page][] and [exposed to assistive technologies][] or can be accessed from within the keyboard trap.